 Alcohol and smoking

-- Written by Psychologist Helen O’Connor
+- Written by Club Soda member and psychologist Helen O’Connor

 Does it make it harder to control or stop drinking if you continue to smoke?
 Is it better to make one lifestyle change at a time, or should I tackle both together?

 This blog post looks into this conundrum in more depth and offers some suggestions for people who smoke but are hoping to reduce or stop drinking.

 I draw upon my personal experiences as a now-non-smoker and controlled drinker and my professional work as a psychologist in health behaviour change and addictions.
 I’ll also touch upon some relevant research on alcohol and smoking.

 There’s no single right way for anyone to approach making changes in their own life – but I hope that this information and the suggestions for further reflection and action will help you be more successful in your quest for control over those behaviours you want to change.

 “It’s complicated” – the relationship between alcohol and smoking

 As a psychologist who has worked in drug and alcohol misuse and addiction, smoking cessation, and health behaviour change, I have seen all sorts of relationships between smoking and alcohol: